 Cannabis Laws Arizona

-Here at Errl Cup Events, producer of Cannabis Cup Events, is concerned about your safety and the laws in Arizona.
+Here at Errl Cup Events, producer of Cannabis Awards and Events, is concerned about your safety and the laws in Arizona.
 Here is a breakdown of the Arizona Cannabis Laws.

 With the passing of Prop 203, medical Cannabis patients in Arizona can legally possess two and a half ounces (70 grams) of Cannabis or THC, Bi-monthly.

 You can visit official AZ MMJ State website